 - Limited adjustability, as there aren’t many parts to move around

 - Very light action, which some drummers won’t like

 This KD-140 electronic kick pad is the same Roland bass drum that I have in my Roland electronic drum set.
 The flexible mesh head provides a natural and comfortable rebound that feels so satisfying to attack with a bass drum beater.

 No matter what style of music you play, whether it’s jazz or extreme metal, this electric bass drum tower provides exceptionally accurate, velocity-sensitive triggering that will capture all of the nuances of your playing to help you express yourself fully on the drums.

 This electric kick drum pad is supported by four legs that add serious stability.
 It is perfect for double pedal players such as myself, and it can handle aggressive playing, unlike more affordable kick triggers, while providing a realistic and satisfying response.

-The KD-140 feels far superior to cheaper kick drum trigger pads, especially rubber and plastic options found on basic E-kits, and It would make an excellent upgrade from a stock electric kick drum pad.
+The KD-140 feels far superior to cheaper electronic drum pads, especially rubber and plastic options found on basic E-kits, and It would make an excellent upgrade from a stock electric kick drum pad.

-- Quite large and bulky compared to other options like the KT-10 pedal
+- Very large and bulky compared to most other kick drum pad options

 The compact Roland KD-7 Kick Trigger is the ultimate workhorse for touring and it’s incredibly popular amongst hybrid drum set players on the live circuit.
 It has an exceptionally small footprint and it can conveniently be connected to any single bass drum pedal.